Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-To better cope with the financial crisis, Tissot partnered with another famous Swiss watch company, Omega, and formed SSIH (Societe Suisse pour l’Industrie Horlogere) in 1930.
-The same partnership became the cornerstone for the birth of the Swatch Group more than 50 years later.
+In order to make it happen, as well as to better cope with the financial crisis caused by the Great Depression, Tissot partnered with another famous Swiss watch company, Omega, and formed SSIH (Societe Suisse pour l’Industrie Horlogere) in 1930.
+The same partnership became the cornerstone for the birth of Swatch Group more than 50 years later.

 The post-war period from the 1940s until the Quartz Crisis was monumental for Tissot.
 The period shaped the reputation the brand possesses these days when intelligent marketing and specialization techniques brought worldwide attention.
 An affordable Swiss watch was something that only a few, if any, were offering.
 And Tissot had the upper hand in this.

-After surviving the crisis, it was recommended that Tissot and other independent companies form a group to cope better in the future crisis.
-Subsequently, in 1983 the Swatch Group was established.
+After surviving the Quartz Crisis, it was recommended that Tissot and other independent companies form a group to cope better in the future crisis.
+Subsequently, in 1983 Swatch Group was established.

 Now, being under the wing of a financial powerhouse, Tissot had all the reasons to experiment and widen its collections.
-The world’s first stone watch was released in 1985, and a year later, the first-ever watch to feature both analog and digital time displays.
+The world’s first stone watch, called RockWatch, was released in 1985, and a year later, the first-ever watch to feature both analog and digital time displays.

 The two innovations were followed up by the first tactile wristwatch in 1999 – the T-Touch.
 Later on, the model was developed into a solar-powered piece, becoming, again, the first-ever of its kind.

-These days, Tissot exports more than 4 million watches all over the world in nearly 160 countries.
-The brand slogan “Innovators by Tradition” will surely give justified hope for other groundbreaking innovations.
+These days, Tissot exports more than 4 million watches all over the world and is present in nearly 160 countries.
+The brand’s slogan “Innovators by Tradition” will surely give justified hope for other groundbreaking innovations.

 Where Are Tissot Watches Made?

 It’s no secret that the Swiss industry, especially the lower-priced brands rely more and more on China’s cheaper production costs.
-It won’t be a surprise if the case of a Tissot watch is sourced from the low-priced part of the world.
+Therefore, It wouldn’t come as a surprise if the watch case of a Tissot piece is sourced from the low-priced part of the world.
 The truth is that no one really knows to what extent the Swiss watch manufacturers exploit the law.

 In regards to the location of the company, the brand’s headquarters is situated in the very spot where everything got a start nearly 160 years ago – in Le Locle, Switzerland.

-Ceramic is used in Tissot watches for covering the external ring of a watch that is exposed to daily scratching and impacts.
-Due to aluminium oxide and zirconium ingredients, the ceramic parts will never lose their shine, staying new and fresh basically forever.
+Ceramic is often used for covering the external ring of a watch that is exposed to daily scratches and impacts.
+Due to aluminum oxide and zirconium ingredients, the ceramic parts will never lose their shine, staying new and fresh basically forever.

-All the watches come with a scratch-resistant anti-reflective sapphire crystal.
-It is the strongest material after a diamond, thus perfect for luxury watches.
-Sapphire crystals can take many forms and give the watch a variety of looks: flat, domed, concave, or ground.
+When several affordable Swiss brands try to cut costs by equipping a large portion of their watches with mineral crystal, then Tissot sticks out with an entire line-up consisting of sapphire crystal watches.
+It is the strongest material after a diamond, thus perfect for high-quality watches.
+Sapphire crystals can take many forms and give the watch a variety of looks – flat, domed, concave, or ground.

+All Tissot watches are equipped with Swiss ETA calibers.
 The most illustrious of them is the Powermatic 80, which boasts 80 hours of power reserve.
-For an automatic watch to last for more than three days without self-wind is astonishing when comparing it to 1.5 days reserve for typical automatic timepieces.
+For an automatic watch to last for more than three days without winding it is astonishing, especially when comparing it to 1.5 days of power reserve for typical automatic timepieces.

-Powermatic 80 is a further development from the Swissmatic movement that has a 72-hour power reserve.
+Powermatic 80 is a further development of the Swissmatic movement that has a 72-hour power reserve.
 You’ll find both movements in Tissot’s present collections.

-The ETA Valjoux caliber is a self-winding chronograph complication.
+The ETA Valjoux caliber, one of the priciest calibers of all, is a self-winding chronograph complication.
 Its reliability and performance have made it a classic across decades, and it is one of the most iconic movements in the watchmaking world.

-And obviously, manual mechanical and quartz movements are also present in Tissot’s watches.
+And obviously, manual mechanical and quartz movements are also present in Tissot watches.

 Powermatic 80 & Swissmatic Movements

-The previously discussed watch movements – Powermatic 80 and Swissmatic – are produced by ETA specifically to Tissot.
+The previously discussed watch movements – Powermatic 80 and Swissmatic – are produced by ETA specifically to limited number of brands.
 A technological advancement that guarantees twice the power reserve than for a typical automatic watch is definitely worth the acknowledgement.

-The movements are available in various Tissot’s collections.
+The calibers are available in various Tissot watches.

 Nivachron & Silicium

-Just like tactile technology, the T-Touch series is the onliest providing solar power.
+Just like tactile technology, the T-Touch series is the onliest that features solar technology.

 The nearly 160 years of watchmaking history has taught the brand to cope with various situations and market trends.
-And together with the technological advancements that they’ve achieved in keeping up with evolving customer demands have brought forward the credibility of Tissot.
+And together with the technological advancements that they’ve achieved in keeping up with evolving customer demands have brought forward Tissot’s credibility.

 Besides basketball, you’ll find Tissot’s logo in Moto GP, FIBA, Tour de France, and RBS 6 Nations Rugby events, as well as from the World Championships of fencing, cycling, and ice hockey.

-Tissot is considered as a premium watch brand with a splash of luxuriousness.
+Tissot is considered a lower-premium watch brand with a splash of luxuriousness.
 It doesn’t have the prestige of Rolex or Omega, but to be frank, it’s not what Tissot’s after.
 What sets the two previously mentioned and Tissot apart is the valuation of watches.

-When luxury brands strive for magnificence and are limited to wealthy buyers, then premium-level companies target much broader customer segments by offering affordable yet highly reliable timepieces.
+When luxury brands strive for magnificence and are limited to wealthy buyers, then premium-level companies target much broader customer segment by offering affordable yet highly reliable timepieces.